jeffreyyang3/chatRoom/README.md

 Open a tab/window for each client at that URL.
 There may still be installation issues, as I could only test this on one other computer.
-If there are any that you can't figure out, I can try to fix it, give a live demo, or find a workaround.
+If there are any that you can't figure out, I can try my best to fix it, or give a live demo.
 I can be contacted through email, or more quickly at 626-818-2618.

 ## Overview